MParnin/Blog/MParnin.github.io/content/write-ups/overthewire/otw_bandit.md

 title: "Bandit"
 date: 2023-03-03
 weight: 10
+hideSummary: true
 ---

 ## Background
 The Bandit wargame is aimed at absolute beginners.
-It will teach the basics needed to be able to play other wargames as well as the basic of using Linux.
+It will teach the basics needed to be able to play other wargames as well as the basics of the Linux command line.

 ## sshpass Command
 ```